 The links in this post are Amazon affiliate links.
 If you click on them & make a purchase, I will receive a very small percentage – like a few cents.
 However, this does not affect the price you pay for these items or my opinion of the product.

 In this post, I’m going to give you a review of my latest weight loss inspiring purchase – Weight Watchers PUNCH!
 A low impact kickboxing DVD.

 It’s mid-February and spring is right around the corner.
 Everybody’s thinking about having to shed their winter coats and layers of clothing and start showing their bodies again.
-Not only does springtime mean less clothing, but it is also leads into wedding season, outdoor barbeques, pool parties, and then there’s summer.
+Not only does springtime mean less clothing, but it is also leads into wedding season, outdoor barbecues, pool parties, and then there’s summer.